PX4/PX4-Devguide/en/setup/dev_env_linux.md

 We've created a number of bash scripts that you can use to install the Simulators and/or NuttX toolchain.
 This is a lot easier/more reliable than copying/typing the instructions in the rest of this topic.

+> **Tip** The scripts have been tested on a clean Ubuntu LTS installation.
+They *may* not work as expected if installed on top of an existing system.

 ### How to use the scripts
 To use the scripts, download them to your computer and then run them.
 For example: